cbcrg/tcoffee/docs/tcoffee_manual.rst

       +tree replicates 100 gap 0.5 mode nj +evaluate3D distances 15 +tree2bs first -output \
       newick -out tree.dnd

-Input/Output files
- - ``sample_3Dseq1.aln``: a MSA in FASTA, ClustalW or MSF
- - ``sample_3Dseq1.template``: a template file (corresponding structure for each sequence)
- - ``tree.dnd``: output a tree in newick format with bootstrap support

 .. warning:: Sequences without 3D structure will be excluded from the analysis and from the final output.

 Generating a tree based on contact conservation
 -----------------------------------------------
 The following option (command 1) makes it possible to estimate a tree while taking into account the variation of contact conservation within the considered sequences.
 This call will generate a 100 replicate NJ trees using as a distance metrics the fraction of contacts conserved between pairs of aligned residues, at a maximum cutoff of 1.2 A between Van der Waals radius and ignoring the 3 closest neighbors; columns with less than 50% residues are ignored.
-For sequences without 3D information, the strike contact potential is used instead (Watson and crick base pairing propensity for RNA).
-The output file is ``tree.dnd`` is a tree in newick format.
+For sequences without 3D information, the STRIKE contact potential is used instead (Watson and Crick base pairing propensity for RNA).
+The output file will be a tree in Newick format.
 It is possible to control default parameters using the following extended command line (command 2).

 ::